 Volume 1: Signal Processing Theory and Machine Learning, Edited by Paulo Sergio Ramirez Diniz (School of Engineering, Rio de Janeiro, Brazil), and Johan Suykens (Katholieke Universiteit Leuven, Brazil)

-Volume 3: Array and Statistical Signal Processing, Edited by Nikos Sidiropoulos (Technical University of Crete, Greece), and Fulvio Gini (University of Pisa, Italy)
+Volume 2: Communications and Radar Signal Processing, Edited by Nikos Sidiropoulos (Technical University of Crete, Greece), and Fulvio Gini (University of Pisa, Italy)

 Volume 4: Image, Video and Biomedical Signal Processing, Hardware, Acoustic, Audio and Speech Processing, Edited by Joel Trussell (NC State University, North Carolina, USA), Anuj Srivastava (Florida State University, USA) Amit K. Roy Chowdhury (University of California, USA), Ankur Srivastava (University of Maryland, USA) and Patrick Naylor (Imperial College, London, UK).

 A representative selection of contributors from all four volumes based in the US, UK, Europe and APAC: